Haivision/srt/docs/API-functions.md

 currently active (running) link gets unstable.

-* `SRT_GST_RUNNING`: The connection is established and at least one packet has been alredy sent or received over it.
+* `SRT_GST_RUNNING`: The connection is established and at least one packet has already been sent or received over it.

 * `SRT_GST_BROKEN`: The connection got broken.
 Broken connections are not to be revived.
 Note also that this state is only possible